Lassa virus: Structure and genome

 and the RNA polymerase (L).
 The small segment encodes the nucleoprotein (NP) and the surface glycoprotein precursor (GP, also known as the viral spike), which is proteolytically cleaved into the envelope glycoproteins GP1 and GP2 that bind to the alpha-dystroglycan receptor and mediate host cell entry.

 Lassa fever causes hemorrhagic fever frequently shown by immunosuppression.
-Lassa mammarenavirus replicates very rapidly, and demonstrates temporal control in replication.
+Lassa virus replicates very rapidly, and demonstrates temporal control in replication.
 The first replication step is transcription of mRNA copies of the negative- or minus-sense genome.
 This ensures an adequate supply of viral proteins for subsequent steps of replication, as the NP and L proteins are translated from the mRNA.
 The positive- or plus-sense genome, then makes viral complementary RNA (vcRNA) copies of itself.
 The RNA copies are a template for producing negative-sense progeny, but mRNA is also synthesized from it.
 The mRNA synthesized from vcRNA are translated to make the GP and Z proteins.
 This temporal control allows the spike proteins to be produced last, and therefore, delay recognition by the host immune system.

 Nucleotide studies of the genome have shown that Lassa has four lineages: three found in Nigeria and the fourth in Guinea, Liberia, and Sierra Leone.
 The Nigerian strains seem likely to have been ancestral to the others but additional work is required to confirm this.